Henry Burden: Personal life

-His wife died on March 10, 1860, in Troy, New York.
+His wife died on March 10, 1860, in Troy.
 Henry Burden died of heart disease on Thursday morning, January 19, 1871.
 Burden's funeral was held at the Woodside Presbyterian Church, which he had built near the ironworks.
 On the day of the funeral the Burden Mills, the Albany Iron Works, the J.A.
 Griswold & Co. works, and the Cohoes rolling mill of Morrison and Colwell all closed so that the workers could attend.
-Also is attendance was the Thomas Cornet Band wearing "the usual badge of mourning".
+Also in attendance was the Thomas Cornet Band wearing "the usual badge of mourning".

 At one time Henry Burden employed almost one-eighth of the population of the city of Troy, and "spent a lifetime in devising means for lightening toil".

 Descendants

 Margaret Elizabeth Burden Proudfit (1824–1911), Henry's and Helen's first daughter, wrote a long biographical account of her family.
 Margaret was an accomplished draughtswoman and writer.

 Two of Henry's grandsons, James A. Burden Jr. and William A. M. Burden Sr., married granddaughters of William Henry Vanderbilt.
+Another grandson, Arthur Scott Burden, was the first husband of Cynthia Roche.